Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Preliminaries

-Since $\widetilde f$ is strongly concave in~\cref{eq:perturb}, one would expect \emph{Perturbed GDA} to improve the previous $\cO(\epsilon^{-6})$ iteration complexity of the vanilla \emph{TS-GDA} established in \citet{lin2020gradient,boct2023alternating}.
-This is indeed the case--- \citet{xu2023unified,lu2020hybrid} show that \emph{Perturbed GDA} finds an $\epsilon$-GS of~\cref{eq:prob} in $\cO(\epsilon^{-4})$ iterations, demonstrating a clear improvement in terms of GS.
-However, we note that such an improvement is only for $\epsilon$-GS, and the convergence rate of \emph{Perturbed GDA} with respect to $\epsilon$-OS remains unexplored in literature.
+Since the perturbed objective $f_t$ is strongly concave in $\y$ at each iteration, one may expect \emph{Perturbed GDA} to improve upon the $\cO(\epsilon^{-6})$ iteration complexity of vanilla \emph{TS-GDA} established in \citep{lin2020gradient,boct2020alternating}.
+This is indeed the case: \citet{xu2023unified,lu2020hybrid} show that \emph{Perturbed GDA} finds an $\epsilon$-GS of~\cref{eq:prob} in $\cO(\epsilon^{-4})$ iterations, demonstrating a clear improvement in terms of GS.
+However, we note that such an improvement is only for $\epsilon$-GS, and the convergence rate of \emph{Perturbed GDA} with respect to $\epsilon$-OS remains unexplored in the literature.